ml engineer

 • Implement feedback loops to continuously improve the model ...read more

-Q12.
-What are the metrics that you use to evaluate a LLM and decide to fine tune that?
+Q. What metrics do you use to evaluate an LLM and decide whether to fine-tune it?

 Ans.